groupe-sii/ogham/README.md

 ```

-## Sending email with template
+## Sending email with templated content

-This sample shows how to send an email with a content that provides from a template.
+This sample shows how to send an email with a content following a template engine language.
 The sample is available [here](sample-standard-usage/src/main/java/fr/sii/notification/sample/standard/email/HtmlTemplateSample.java).

 The first lines configure the properties that will be used by the sender.
 Then you must create the service.
 You can use the NotificationBuilder to help you to create the service.
 Finally, the last line sends the email.
 The specified email is really basic too.
-It only contains the subject, the content based on a template available in the classpath, a bean to use as source of variable substitutions and the receiver address.
+It only contains the subject, the content based on a templated content available in the classpath, a bean to use as source of variable substitutions and the receiver address.
 The sender address is automatically added to the email by the service based on configuration properties.

 See other examples for advanced usages (adding attachments).